-Unlike SoundGuys’ Apple AirPods Pro vs. AirPods (2019) head-to-head, it’s not a matter of one headset absolutely defeating the other.
-The fact of the matter is that true wireless technology has improved immensely over the past few years and both the Apple AirPods Pro and Sony WF-1000XM3 are standout true wireless options.
+Both the Apple AirPods Pro and Sony WF-1000XM3 earbuds are excellent, and the fact of the matter is that true wireless technology has improved immensely over the past few years.
 While the Sony WF-1000XM3 are better than the Apple AirPods Pro on paper, it comes down to what you prioritize most as a listener.

 I’m more drawn to the Sony WF-1000XM3 design and on-board control operation.
 Plus, I thoroughly appreciate the low-end noise attenuation when flying or traveling by subway.
 That said, if you mainly need ANC to block out loud cubicle neighbors, the Apple AirPods Pro will prove more effective as they quiet sounds from 100Hz-1kHz more effectively.
 Perhaps your decision has nothing to do with noise-cancelling but rather with where you’ve already spent your money.
 Anyone beholden to Apple’s ecosystem will be more inclined to save for the AirPods Pro, which makes sense: they’re designed to work flawlessly with iOS products.

 If the Sony WF-1000XM3 and Apple AirPods Pro aren’t for you